The Ultimate Guide to Headless Commerce

 Headless commerce architecture allows a business to keep backend systems – such as the content management system (CMS), product inventory, customer relation management (CRM) system, payment processing, digital asset management (DAM) and others – separate from each other as well as the endpoints for layout.

-Even though a headless commerce system and its system separation can lead to increased complexity, it also offers multiple advantages:
+Even though a headless commerce system and its system separation can lead to increased complexity, it also offers multiple advantages such as:

 In a headless design, the API acts as the core of these systems and pulls the required information into different channels where it is optimized for layout.